Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Incorporating Silent Abandonment into a Queueing Model and Managerial Implications

-Model (1) (in Table \ref{tbl:RMSEQ}) was designed to provide a baseline of the fit between the model and the data when the phenomenon of silent abandonment is ignored altogether.
+We ran simulations for four weeks duration with 10 repetitions and calculated the performance measures over each hour.
+We compared the differences between the simulated performance measures of these four queueing models and the real performance measures calculated from the dataset (shown in Appendix \ref{sec:apexMOPS}).
+Table \ref{tbl:RMSEQ} presents the differences using the root mean square error (RMSE) score.
+Model (1) was designed to provide a baseline of the fit between the model and the data when the phenomenon of silent abandonment is ignored altogether.
 We see that the fit of the queueing model to the data in this case is the worst among all the compared models.
-Model (2) is designed to represent a case where the company acknowledges the presence of Sab customers, but does not deal with them correctly when estimating customer patience.
-That is, instead of understanding that they represent left-censored data, they simply consider them as Kab occurring before the assignment time.
-We see that this strategy is too simplistic, and yields a poor fit of the queueing model to the data.
-In Models (3) and (4) the company understands that silent abandonment occurs and that the data is left-censored, but ignores the impact of Sab on the available capacity.
-By comparing the two versions we note that the fit of the parametric model to the data is much better than that of the nonparametric model.
-This give us higher confidence that the assumptions we made in Assumption \ref{assumption:1} are actually very reasonable for the contact-center environment.
-Finally, we observe that Model (5) which considers Sab both in terms of patience estimation and in terms of efficiency loss, is the best fit, emphasizing the importance of taking the phenomenon of silent abandonment into account when modeling contact centers.
+In Models (2) and (3), the company understands that silent abandonment occurs and that the data is left-censored but ignores the impact of Sab on the available capacity.
+By comparing the two versions, we note that the fit of the parametric model to the data is much better than that of the nonparametric model.
+This gives us higher confidence that the assumptions we made in Assumption \ref{assumption:1} are actually very reasonable for the contact-center environment.
+Finally, we observe that Model (4), which considers Sab both in terms of patience estimation and in terms of efficiency loss, is the best fit.